cogini/phoenix_container_example_old/README.md

   docker buildx imagetools inspect $REPO_URL
   ```

-It can also be configured in `docker-compose.yml`.
+It can also be configured in `docker compose.yml`.

 ## Environment vars